NVIDIA-Omniverse/kit-extension-sample-reticle/tutorial/tutorial.md

         scene.Rectangle(1*2*percentage, inverse_ratio*2*percentage, thickness=1, wireframe=True, color=color)
 ```

+As before, we'll draw two different rectangles based on how the aspect is preserved.
+Rectangles are drawn from the center after defining the width and height.
+Since the center is at [0, 0, 0] and one of either the horizontal or vertical axis goes from -1 to 1 (as opposed to from 0 to 1), we will multiply our width and height by 2.

+### 6.2 Practice

+**TODO:** Currently, the `_build_crosshair` function in `views.py` has not been implemented:

 ```python
 def _build_safe_rect(self, percentage, color):
     """Build the scene ui graphics for the safe area rectangle